Practical Limits to Single-Mode Vacuum Squeezing with a SNAIL Parametric Amplifier: Squeezing vs. Kerr

+derived in Appendix \ref{app:iip3}.
+Here $G_{\mathrm{IL}}$ is the power gain in reflection referenced to unity transmission, which differs from the common experimental definition of $G$ where the gain is referenced to the transmission with the SPA pump turned off; the ratio of $G$ to the gain referenced to unity transmission $G_{\mathrm{IL}}$ ranged between 0 and -3.5~dB at $f_s$ in this experiment.
+The angle $\theta_g$ is $\angle S_{11}$ at the SPA's input.
+At each squeezing operating point, $IIP_3$ was measured, with results shown in Fig.~\ref{fig:imd_squeezing}(\subref{fig:iip3}).

-Values of $|K|$ extracted from $IIP_3$ measurements are compared to squeezing performance in Fig.~\ref{fig:imd_squeezing}\subref{fig:s_kerr}.
+Values of $|K|$ extracted from $IIP_3$ measurements are compared to squeezing performance in Fig.~\ref{fig:imd_squeezing}(\subref{fig:s_kerr}).
 For most operating points, $|K|/2\pi$ lies between 40 and 100~kHz.
+Outliers at higher Kerr are due to anomalous measurements which previous work \cite{snakeamp} has attributed to two-level systems (TLS).
+Here, it appears more likely that the anomalies are caused by higher-order amplifier nonlinearities than TLS, for reasons which are outlined in Appendix~\ref{app:imd} along with additional IMD measurement details.

-The absence of operating points with substantially reduced $|K|$ is unexpected compared to \cite{spa2}, but is due to the lack of frequency offered by room temperature electronics in this experiment; see Appendix~\ref{app:exp_setup}.
+The absence of operating points with substantially reduced $|K|$ is unexpected compared to \cite{spa2}, but is due to the protocol's marriage of flux to detuning, coupled with the lack of frequency resolution offered by room temperature electronics in this experiment; see Appendix~\ref{app:exp_setup}.
 While there are some outliers due to experimental instabilities, within the main cluster, a slight improvement in $S$ with decreasing $|K|$ is suggested.

-Theoretical predictions for $S$ versus $|K|$, based on the analysis described in Appendix~\ref{app:spa-squeezing}, are also plotted in Fig.~\ref{fig:imd_squeezing}\subref{fig:s_kerr}.
+Theoretical predictions for $S$ versus $|K|$, based on the analysis described in Appendix~\ref{app:spa-squeezing}, are also plotted in Fig.~\ref{fig:imd_squeezing}(\subref{fig:s_kerr}).
 These calculations used typical measurement parameters $g_3/2\pi=2$~MHz, $\kappa/2\pi=340$~MHz and $\Delta/2\pi=0$.
 The key theoretical feature is that $S$ shows no direct dependence on $K$.
-Consequently, the weak dependence of the experimental $S$ on $K$ is not captured by the model.
-As seen in Fig.~\ref{fig:imd_squeezing}\subref{fig:s_kerr}, theory predicts constant $S$ as $K$ is varied, with only a slight increase in $S$ arising from the increase in gain $G$.
+Consequently, the weak dependence of squeezing on $K$ seen experimentally is not captured by the model.
+As seen in Fig.~\ref{fig:imd_squeezing}(\subref{fig:s_kerr}), theory predicts constant $S$ as $K$ is varied, with only a slight increase in $S$ arising from an increase in gain $G$.